 We offer general guidance at no cost to the following groups to assist them in helping individuals in difficult situations:

 Meet Our Licensed Counselors

 Our counselors are doctoral- or master-trained and supervised by a licensed clinician.
 They receive ongoing professional training in providing behavioral health services.

-Bob is the program director of SpiriTrust Lutheran® Counseling Services and oversees the day-to-day operations for the Chambersburg and State College offices.
+Bob is the executive director of SpiriTrust Lutheran® Counseling Services and oversees the day-to-day operations for the Chambersburg and State College offices.
 He is a Licensed Psychologist in Pennsylvania and has nearly 35 years of experience providing behavioral health services.

 He works with a variety of people aged 13 and older.
 Dr. Skelly has extensive experience working with couples and individuals treating a broad range of clinical issues.
 In addition, Dr. Skelly conducts psychological evaluations for individuals seeking to enter seminary and prepare for rostered ministry in the Evangelical Lutheran Church of America.